enviodev/docs/blog/2024-09-27-case-study-limitless.md

 Azuro Protocol stands out for its sports betting markets, which provide the tooling, oracle, and liquidity solution for EVM chains to host sports-specific prediction markets.
 B.E.T built on top of the Drift Protocol, and Hedgehog, are two popular prediction markets on Solana, with B.E.T. recently reaching $20 million daily volume.

 Limitless Labs, a new daily prediction market on Base focusing on price action and sporting events, recently hit [$2 million in volume](https://x.com/trylimitless/status/1833621283290157216).
-A week prior, Limitless was doing $100k in volume, suggesting its traction.
+A week prior, Limitless was doing $100k in volume, suggesting its traction is growing.

 Each prediction market platform aims to be capital-efficient and use different mechanisms to incentivize engagement and accuracy, integrating underlying DeFi capabilities.
 Some of these include, but are not limited to: